-1.24 Use of Data
+1.26 Use of Data

-The CJI, PII and CHRI can only be used or disseminated in the administration of criminal justice duties.
+The CJI, PII and CHRI can only be used and/or disseminated in the administration of criminal justice duties.
 Users should be aware that the improper handling and sharing of CJI, PII and/or CHRI could result in criminal prosecution.

-1.25 How a Florida Criminal History is Created
+1.27 How a Florida Criminal History is Created

 Do you know how a criminal history record is created?
-First, an individual is arrested and then taken to the booking facility to be fingerprinted on a digital fingerprint device also known as Livescan.
-Next, the fingerprints are electronically sent and compared by FDLE personnel against prints recorded from previous arrests to determine if a past history exists for the subject.
-If no prior arrest exists, the subject is automatically assigned a Florida State ID (SID) Number and the arrest is added to the criminal history file.
+First, an individual is arrested and then taken to the booking facility to be fingerprinted on a digital fingerprint device also known as a Livescan device.
+Next, the fingerprints are electronically sent and compared by FDLE personnel against fingerprints recorded from previous arrests to determine if a past history exists for the subject.
+If no prior arrest exists, the subject is automatically assigned a Florida State Identification (SID) Number and the arrest is added to the criminal history file.
 If a prior arrest exists, the new charge is added to the existing record of the subject.

-1.26 Florida Criminal History
+1.28 Florida Criminal History